Obarun/66/README.md

 ![GitLabl Build Status](https://git.obarun.org/Obarun/66/badges/master/pipeline.svg)

-66 - Helpers tools around S6 supervision suite
+66 - Service manager around S6 supervision suite
 ===

-Sixty-six is a collection of system tools built around [s6](http://skarnet.org/software/s6) and [s6-rc](http://skarnet.org/software/s6-rc) created to make the implementation and manipulation of service files on your machine easier.
+Sixty-six is service manager built around [s6](http://skarnet.org/software/s6) created to make the implementation and manipulation of service files on your machine easier.
-It is meant to be a toolbox for the declaration, implementation and administration of services where seperate programs can be joined to achieve powerful functionality with small amounts of code.
+It is meant to be a toolbox for the declaration, implementation and administration of services to achieve powerful functionality with small amounts of code.

-Examples of what can be achieved by assembling different programs provided by 66:
+Examples of what can be achieved by 66:
 * Frontend service files declaration.
 * Easy creation of a scandir.
 * Nested supervision tree.